euroblaze/v12c-to-v14e/README.md

 1. This migration-module should be invocable from CLI, to enable handling large volumes of data.
 Executing from web-browser is ruled out.
 2. Parts of the module can be cronned to execute automatically, periodically.
 3. `run.py` can accept sysargs/parameters for selective execution.

 ### Necessary improvements

-2. Comments & log messages only in English.
+1. Comments & log messages only in English.
-3. Move hardcoded auth-credentials into a single config file.
+2. Move hardcoded auth-credentials into a single config file.
+3. Upon tweaking ±10%, this migration-package is reusable for other migration projects.

+### Code Quality

+1. Object-oriented, reusable code.
+2. No code repetitions.
+2. Code review & feedback by a senior dev.